subfuzion/fargate-chat/README.md

 ### Create the chat application

 Finally lets create the application.
+In CloudFormation load the **chat-service.yml** template, or use the AWS CLI:

+    $ aws cloudformation deploy --template-file ./cloudformation/chat-service.yml --stack-name chat-service --parameter-overrides EnvironmentName=chat

-In CloudFormation load the **_chat-service.yml_** template.
-This stack creates the TASK and the SERVICE this time so all you have to do make sure you select the right environment.
-We will create 3 copies of our chat application (TASK) and link it to the ALB.
-If you check out the code yaml you'll notice there is a section to give the ALB a nice public DNS name; you'll need to uncomment and update the section appropriately.
+This stack creates the task definition and service this time so all you have to do make sure you select the right environment.
+We will create 3 copies of our chat application (3 tasks) and link it to the public application load balancer (ALB).
+If you check out the template you'll notice there is a section to give the ALB a nice public DNS name; if you have a domain name you want to use, you'll need to uncomment and update the section appropriately.

 **NOTE:** Give a few mins for the DNS to propagate before trying to browse to it.